North004/North004.github.io/_posts/2024-10-16-aes-in-rust.md

 \end{bmatrix}
 $$

-and transforms it cyclicly by shifting the rows, this is shown below
+and transforms it cyclicly by shifting the ith rows i places to the left, this is shown below:

 $$
 M\left(\begin{bmatrix}